gibsonpp/GR-sslcm-data/README.md

 ### Description

+**Data access date:** 2023-05-09

-This data set provides raw data on individual adult fish captured and handled at the adult weirs on Catherine Creek (`CAT` population), the Lostine River (`LOS` population), and the Upper Grande Ronde River (`UGR` population).
-There is no adult weir on the Minam River (`MIN` population).
-The Lostine River weir is operated by the Nez Perce Tribe (NPT), and the Catherine Creek and Upper Grande Ronde weirs are operated by the Confederated Tribes of the Umatilla Indian Reservation (CTUIR).
+This data set provides raw data on individual adult Chinook salmon captured and handled at the weirs on Catherine Creek (CAT population), the Lostine River (LOS population), and the Upper Grande Ronde River (UGR population).
+There is no adult weir on the Minam River (MIN population).
+The Lostine River weir is operated by the Nez Perce Tribe (NPT).
+The Catherine Creek and Upper Grande Ronde weirs are operated by the Confederated Tribes of the Umatilla Indian Reservation (CTUIR).

-In the GR-LCM we used this data set to estimate *composition* of the returning adults each year, in terms of age and origin.
-We also used this data set to count the numbers of fish removed at the weir, by age and origin; these counts are assumed to be known without error.
+In the GR-LCM we used this data set (together with the `adult-indiv-carcass` data set) to estimate the annual *composition* of adult returns in terms of age and origin.
+Total age can be used to assign adult fish back to their brood year.
+We also used this data set to count the numbers of fish removed at the weir, by age and origin; we assumed these counts are known without error.

 In general, data collected for each fish handled at the weir include length, sex, origin, and age.
-Most records describe individual fish (`[count]` = 1), but there are some cases where a single record is used to describe multiple fish (`[count]` \> 1).
-Sex is determined as best as possible from morphological characteristics.
-Origin is determined based on presence or absence of an adipose fin clip and/or a coded wire tag (CWT).
-A variety of different sources of information are used to determine or estimate the age of a fish, and the best available information source for each fish is used to assign an age to that fish.
-In order of preference, these methods include parental-based tagging (PBT; i.e., genetic identification of parents and thus of brood year);
+Sex is assessed based on morphological characteristics.
+Origin is assessed based on presence or absence of an adipose fin clip and/or a coded wire tag (CWT).
+A variety of different methods are used to determine or estimate fish age, and the best available information source for each fish is used to assign a total age to that fish.
+In order of preference, these age-assessment methods include parental-based tagging (PBT); coded wire tag recovery (CWT;
-coded wire tag recovery (CWT; hatchery fish only); PIT tag (for fish tagged as juveniles); fin ray or scale reading; or age-length key.
-Age determinations based on PBT, CWT, or PIT tag are essentially known without error, while age assignments based on scale reading or age-length keys are “best guess” aging.
-For most weir records the best age value has already been identified (in the `[best_age]` field), but there were some instances where a fish had no assigned `[best_age]`, but did have a value for one of the other age fields; in this situation, for the GR-LCM we used one of the other available age values (if any), according to the preferred order.
+hatchery fish only); PIT tag (for fish tagged as juveniles); fin ray or scale reading; or age-length key.
+Age determinations based on PBT, CWT, or PIT tag are known without error, while age assignments based on scale reading or age-length keys are “best guess” aging.

-Although in general hatchery origin can be identified from an adipose fin clip, plus, often, the presence of a CWT, origin assignment is more challenging for the UGR population.
-Only about 50% of the hatchery-origin smolt released into UGR each year have adipose fin clips (the rate is near 100% for the other populations).
-Instead the hatchery smolt are theoretically 100% marked with CWT, but in practice these CWT are not always present or detectable in returning adults (presumably due to tag loss).
-In recent years, genetic sample collection from all fish spawned at the hatchery has enabled definitive origin assignment for many of the adult fish collected for broodstock at the weirs.
-These genetic data show that a fairly consistent ~10% of the adult fish assigned “Natural” origin when they were collected at the UGR weir are, in fact, hatchery origin (based on matching their genetic samples to known parents from hatchery spawning; ODFW, unpublished data).
-This same pattern, of a consistent proportion of fish that are actually hatchery-origin being assigned “natural” origin at the weir, is not seen in the Lostine or Catherine Creek populations, presumably because those populations have near-100% adipose clips for hatchery smolt.
-In order to account for this known bias in origin assignment in the UGR weir data, for the GR-LCM we applied a simple correction factor: for return years 2006 and later (corresponding to the time period when the adipose-clip rate for hatchery smolt settled at or near 50%), we assumed that 10% of the fish assigned “Natural” origin at the UGR weir were actually Hatchery origin, and within the GR-LCM the origin composition for each 2006+ return year in UGR is adjusted accordingly.
-(We did not apply any origin correction to the CAT or LOS populations.)

-The adult weirs are intended to operate continuously during the run of adult fish each year, but in some cases high water temperatures (especially at the Upper Grande Ronde weir) necessitate removing the weir before the run is complete.
-High flows can also damage or disable weirs.
-The overall efficiency of the adult weir varies among populations and among years, but weir counts are never assumed to be a census of all fish on the spawning grounds above the weir.
-Additionally, to varying degrees among populations, some fish spawn downstream before ever arriving at the weir.

-For the GR-LCM we classified all fish arriving at the weir as either *removed* from the population or *passed* upstream (i.e., returned to the river) to attempt to spawn naturally.
-Fish are removed at the weir for a variety of reasons, including outplants for additional harvest opportunity and limiting the numbers of hatchery-origin fish on the spawning grounds, but the primary reason is to collect broodstock for spawning at the hatchery.
-The distinction between fish that are *removed* vs. *passed* is more complicated for the Lostine population: some adults arriving at the Lostine weir are “outplanted” down to the lower Wallowa River (downstream of the Lostine weir) to provide additional harvest opportunity.
-However, in the weir data set provided here, these lower Wallowa outplants are classified as *passed* because they may (if not havested) return to the Lostine River and spawn there, meaning that for the accounting used within the GR-LCM these individuals remain within the population of potential spawners.
-(Fish that are removed via the lower Wallowa “tributary” harvest are accounted for in the `tributary-harvest` data set.)
+For the GR-LCM we classified all fish arriving at the weir as either *removed* from the population or *passed* upstream (i.e., returned to the river) to spawn naturally.
+Fish are removed at the weir for a variety of reasons.
+The primary reason is broodstock collection, but hatchery-origin fish are also removed to limit the number of hatchery fish spawning in nature.

-Some individual fish are handled at the weir more than once: this occurs when, for example, a fish outplanted downstream swims back up to the weir, or when a fish passed upstream “falls back” below the weir and then is recaptured.
+Some individual fish are handled at the weir more than once: this occurs when, for example, a fish is relocated downstream but swims back up to the weir, or when a fish passed upstream “falls back” below the weir and then is recaptured.
 These recaptures can be identified by the presence of an opercle mark(s), and all recapture records are indicated in the data set with `[recapture] = TRUE`.
 In the GR-LCM, we excluded all